Madinat al-Zahra: Decline and destruction

 On the death of Al-Mansur in 1002, his eldest son Abd al-Malik al-Muzaffar succeeded to power.
 When al-Muzaffar in turn died in 1008, his brother Abd ar-Rahman, also known as Sanchuelo ("Little Sancho", as his mother Abda was a daughter of Sancho, the king of Navarre) came to power.
 Less politically able than his father and brother, he tried to appropriate for himself the inheritance of the caliphate from Hisham, which aroused serious opposition.
 In an attempt to avoid these problems, he set out for a military campaign to the Christian north almost right away.
 When he crossed the border into Christian territory in February 1009, his opponents broke into the old Alcázar and forced Hisham II to abdicate to another member of the Umayyad family, Muhammad.
 At the same time, Madinat al-Zahira, the palace built by Al-Mansur and the center of government, was pillaged and destroyed.

 The next few years were chaotic and resulted in multiple violent confrontations and regime changes between different factions, known as the Fitna (civil war).
-Between 1010 and 1013 Cordoba was besieged by Berber factions, and by the end of this period Madinat al-Zahra, the city of Abd ar-Rahman III, had been pillaged and left in ruins.
+Between 1010 and 1013 Córdoba was besieged by Berber factions, and by the end of this period Madinat al-Zahra, the city of Abd ar-Rahman III, had been pillaged and left in ruins.
 For many years afterwards the city continued to be looted by people for its building materials, which nearly erased it from existence.
 Over time its remains were buried and its location was not identified again until the 19th century, with excavations beginning in 1911.